 So, in the ancient Roman world, Marcus Aurelius was both a Stoic (a follower of Stoicism) and a stoic (someone indifferent to pain and pleasure).
 He gained recognition as a Stoic philosopher only after his death.

 Marcus was introduced to Stoicism at a young age.
 He tried to live his life as a philosopher and a Stoic, following in the footsteps of Epictetus.
 He acknowledged he had difficulty finding the balance between being a philosopher and being the emperor.
-Many believe Meditations was a personal journal to reflect and become more self-aware in his attempts to become a better Stoic philosopher.

 True Stoics balance the discipline of desire with the discipline of action.
 They calmly accept life’s misfortunes without complaint, yet they never stray from their resolve to do good for society.